Olex2/Olex2Manual/Appendices/extension_modules.md

 # Extension Modules

-We are currently working on a number of extension modules for Olex2, which will be available for testing in due course.
+> Various extension modules are available for Olex2

 - _ReportPlus_: This module allows the generation of highly customisable, quality structure reports, either for a single structure or for multiple structures.
 This is very useful when it comes to combining structural data from multiple structures to create a set of structures ready for publication.